 Setting up Popup Surveys for your Website

-From your Dashboard, go to the Workspace and Survey you'd like to set up feedback button from
+1. From your Dashboard, go to the Workspace and Survey you'd like to set up popup survey for

 Popover Surveys are surveys that open in an overlay on a web page on a click of a button or link.
 Unlike Pop-up Surveys that are triggered by an event or time, Popover Surveys are triggered by user action of clicking a button or a link.
 Also, unlike Pop-up surveys that opens the survey in the center of the screen, the Popover Surveys open right to the button or link where they're placed.